The William Bonar Poetry Prize 2023

 Entries should be of 10-12 poems, must be the original work of the poet and can be in English, Scots and Gaelic.
 The poems should not be more than five years old and entries should be accompanied by a short biography in a single document.
 Email entries marked ‘The William Bonar Poetry Prize’ to email@example.com.

-The judges are Sheila Wakefield, Founder and Editor of Red Squirrel Press, Elizabeth Rimmer, Red Squirrel Press poet who also does some editing at the press, Eleanor Livingstone (Former Director of StAnza), Padraig MacAoidh (Gaelic judge) and Lynnda Wardle, writer and William Bonar’s partner.
+The judges are Sheila Wakefield, Founder and Editor of Red Squirrel Press, Elizabeth Rimmer (Red Squirrel Press poet, reviewer, editor), Eleanor Livingstone (Former Director of StAnza), Padraig MacAoidh (Gaelic judge) and Lynnda Wardle, writer and William Bonar’s partner.

 The winner will receive the following: